pharo-ai/linear-models/README.md

 # Linear Regression

 Linear regression is a machine learning model that attempts to find the the linear relationship between one or more input variables _x1, x2, ..., xn_ and an output variable _y_.
-It finds a set of parameters _w0, w1, w2, ..., wn_ such that the predicted output _h(x) = w0 + w1 * x1 + ... + wn * xn_ is as close as possible to the real output _y_.
+It finds a set of parameters _b, w1, w2, ..., wn_ such that the predicted output _h(x) = b + w1 * x1 + ... + wn * xn_ is as close as possible to the real output _y_.

 ## How to install it?